 By changing and improving how we physically feel.
 If we feel better, there is improvement in how we think and how we act.

 This is best achieved by choosing whole grain carbohydrates instead of refined, focusing on real foods that don’t come in a box, cooking more from scratch, and preparing our meals with tender loving care.
 When we include love and attention in how and what we eat, we are essentially increasing love within ourselves.
 If we think of food thoughtfully – as nourishment we truly care about – it has the ability to not only heal our bodies but also our wounded souls.

 Embrace your kitchen!

 It is the heart of the home where healthful, whole foods can be prepared with love and a healing process can take place.
 Simply put, when we receive proper nourishment, we are better equipped to work on healing other issues in our lives because we feel better.
-Consequently, the ability to move forward with resolutions for any underlying issues and the efforts in obtaining true lifestyle change including weight loss are greatly increased.
+Consequently, the ability to move forward with resolutions for any underlying issues and the efforts in obtaining true lifestyle change including weight loss are greatly improved.

 Healthy food is indeed medicine for our bodies and souls.
 Use it as the key to unlock your own healing process so the achievement of an improved state of wellness can be fully realized.

 The kitchen truly is the heart of the home… and it is also at the heart of healing you!

 Wishing you the very best in health and happiness,

 COPYRIGHT © Nurse Kelly and nursekellyknows.com [2015-2017].